 More FAQs After an Accident

 Nothing can truly prepare a person for the aftermath of a serious injury accident.
 The physical pain, logistical inconvenience and mounting financial costs of events of this nature rapidly take a real toll not just on the victim, but usually their entire family as well.
 Making matters worse is the fact that most Coloradans have minimal familiarity with how the process of pursuing compensation from a negligent party actually works.
-Attorney Jeremy Rosenthal understands the numerous questions that inevitably arise following an accidental injury and has endeavored below to provide the answers necessary for injury victims to make informed decisions about their future.
+Denver car accident attorney, Jeremy Rosenthal, understands the numerous questions that inevitably arise following an accidental injury and has endeavored below to provide the answers necessary for injury victims to make informed decisions about their future.

 Accidents and Their Immediate Aftermath